Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: VI. Quasipotentials for some one dimensional reaction-diffusion models

-As in the case of Diffusion Dynamics, conditions (C1T) and (C3T) are fulfilled by construction.
-The condition (EM) is analysed order by order on the derivatives of $\tilde\phi$: \begin{itemize} \item Condition (EM), order $\tilde\phi^{(2)}$:
+We choose {\boldmath $(n,m,l,s)=(0,0,0,0)$}.
+As it happened in the similar case of Diffusion Dynamics, conditions (C1T) and (C3T) are fulfilled by construction.
+The condition (EM) is built by using the functionals:

+where $a(x)=a(\phi(x),\tilde\phi(x))$.
+After substitutions and some trivial algebra, the condition (EM) becomes a polynomial on $v_k$ where their coefficients are equaled to zero: \begin{itemize} \item Coefficient of $v_2$ from (EM) equal to zero:

 This is a singular case because at the stationary state $a=0$ and therefore $g(u_s)^{-1}=0$.
 Let us assume that

 This is coherent whenever the stationary state is a constant: $\phi^*(x)=\phi^*$ (because we are not considering in this paper local functions of $g$, $w$ or $h$).
 Observe that with this election the deterministic evolution equation is: